Cochasoft/tienda-de-ropas/README.md

 # Installation in xampp

-## Requisitos previos
+## Previous requirements

-- XAMPP instalado y configurado en tu sistema.
+- XAMPP installed and configured on your system.
-- Conocimientos básicos de Drupal y PHP 8.1
+- Basic knowledge of Drupal and PHP 8.1
+- Composer

 1. Clone this repo into your Projects directory